gvwilson/sdxpy/src/parse/index.md

 ## Tokenizing {: #parse-token}

+Most parsers are written in two parts ([%f parse-pipeline %]).
-A token is a meaningful piece of text, such as the digits making up a number or the letters making up a variable name.
+The first stage groups characters into atoms of text called "[%g token "tokens" %]", which are meaningful pieces of text like the digits making up a number or the letters making up a variable name.
-Our grammar's tokens are the special characters `*`, `{`, `}`, and `,`;
+Our grammar's tokens are the special characters `,`, `{`, `}`, and `*`.
-any sequence of one or more other characters is a single multi-letter token.
+Any sequence of one or more other characters is a single multi-letter token.
-This classification guides the design of our parser:
+This classification determines the design of our [%g tokenizer "tokenizer" %]:

-1. If it is a [%i "literal" %] then combine it with the current literal (if there is one) or start a new literal (if there isn't).
+1. If a character is not special then append it to the current literal (if there is one) or start a new literal (if there isn't).

-1. If a character is special, close the existing literal (if there is one) and then create a token for the special character.
+1. If a character *is* special then close the existing literal (if there is one) and create a token for the special character.
     Note that the `,` character closes a literal but doesn't produce a token.

+[% figure
+   slug="parse-pipeline"
+   img="pipeline.svg"
+   alt="Parsing pipeline"
+   caption="Stages in parsing pipeline."
+%]

 The result of tokenization is a flat list of tokens.
-We could pass around a list and append to it, but we also need to know the characters in each `Lit` and the options in each `Either`.
-We will therefore create a class with state rather than writing a function and passing state around explicitly.
+The second stage of parsing assembles tokens to create an [%g abstract_syntax_tree "abstract syntax tree" %] (AST) that represents the structure of what was parsed.
+We will re-use the classes defined in [%x glob %] for this purpose.

+Before we start writing our tokenizer we have to decide whether to implement it as a set of functions or as one or more classes.
+Based on previous experience we choose the latter: this tokenizer is simple enough that we'll only need a handful of functions, but one capable of handling a language like Python would be much larger, and classes are a handy way to group related functions together.

 The main method of our tokenizer looks like this: